fairfin/fairfin-website/focus.md

 - Create awareness for discriminatory behavior
 - Inclusiveness

-### Opening up FaRaFIN for political work, in specific a clear position against climate change and fascism
+### Opening up FaRaFIN for political work

+- in specific we want to have a clear position against climate change and fascism
 - moral and legal obligation to do so
 - currently FaRaFIN completely excludes political work
 - Digital policies